BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### INSTILL FEAR

 **DURATION: INSTANT**

-*Whether they conjure an image that terrifies their foes or unleash an unnatural and bloodcurdling screech, the caster causes such fear that nearby foes will flee in terror.*

 This power targets all enemy models within range.
 Each affected model must take a Courage test, in an order chosen by the caster; if the test is failed then the model must move its maximum Move distance directly away from the caster.
 If a model comes into base contact with the edge of the board, they will immediately stop moving.